-You know how yours start, but have no idea why you get them.
+You know how your migraine headaches start but have no idea why you get them.
 What makes you more likely than some other people to get these awful headaches?

-1. Your genes.
-If someone in your family gets migraine headaches, you’re more likely to get them than someone without that family history.
+Your genes.
+If someone in your family gets migraine headaches, you’re more likely to have them.

-5. Hormonal changes.
+Hormonal changes.
 Shifts in the hormone estrogen can bring on migraines in women.
-Medications like birth control pills or hormone replacement therapy can bring on headaches or make them worse.
-But some women have fewer migraines when they take these medications.
+Medications like birth control pills or hormone replacement therapy can trigger headaches or make them worse.
+But other women have fewer migraines when they take these medications.

-6. Emotional stress .
+Emotional stress .
 This is one of the most common migraine triggers.
-That’s because when you’re stressed, your brain releases chemicals that cause your “fight or flight” response.
+When you’re stressed, your brain releases chemicals that set off your “fight or flight” response.
 Anxiety, worry, and fear can create even more tension and make a migraine worse.

 Certain foods.
 Salty, processed foods and aged cheeses like blue cheese are known triggers.
-And the artificial sweetener aspartame, and flavor enhancer monosodium glutamate, or MSG, may cause them, too.
+The artificial sweetener aspartame and flavor enhancer monosodium glutamate (MSG) may cause them, too.